nimaltd/ws28xx/README.md

 --------------------------------------------------------------------------------
 * http://github.com/nimaltd/ws281x
 -----------------------------------------------------------
+* This library using HEAP memory.
+If could not init, increase your HEAP size.
+(35 byte per pixel)
 * Enable SPI and DMA.
-* Set MSB and 3.3MHz of speed.
+* Set MSB with 3.3MHz of speed.
 * Create a struct.
 * Call Init.
 * Don't forget to use ws281x_update after set pixels.